Now booking: February 2025

 • Product descriptions

-Copy is rarely “salesy” or in your face.
-It is subtle, empathetic, conversational, and- this is the important bit- persuasive.
+Good copy is never ‘in your face’.
+It is clear, subtle, conversational, and convincing.
 The best copywriters don’t make it sound like they’re selling anything at all.
+Instead, they tell a story which carries the reader along to the “buy now” button.

 What are some copywriting strategies?

 There are tons of copywriting strategies.
 You might have heard of AIDA, or PAS, or another formula.
-Personally, I’m not a fan of these, but I do love to highlight benefits.
-Focussing on the benefits of, rather than the qualities of, the product or service, is a proven copywriting technique.
-For example:
+Personally, I’m not a fan of these.
+Your business is unique and you deserve better than an over-used formula.

-• Working with a VA means your to do list gets done, but the benefit is you feeling relaxed, you business operating in a more professional way, and you having a better work life balance.
+Working with a VA means your to do list gets done, but the benefit is you:

 Copywriter Bonnie, a white woman with long dark hair, wearing a black coat, is leaning against a wall covered in graffiti.
 The graffiti is brightly coloured geometric shapes.